DataVertex Candidate Search API

 free_text_search |

 string | Natural language search request (max 300 characters).
 The API parses this into structured search criteria automatically.
-Required unless search_criteria is provided. |
+Mutually exclusive with jd_search. |

 Conditional |